cloudgraph/cloudgraph-examples-quickstart/cloudgraph-quickstart-mysql-uml/README.md

 Next add properties to the Person entity.
 Before adding properties we need to import datatypes to use for the property datatypes.
 Select the root element of the project in the Model Explorer, then select Import-\>Import Registered Package.
-Then select Plasma Data Types and load the package into your model.
+Then select CloudGraph Data Types and load the package into your model.

 ![](media/a6aea080f46af5c02891c70bf74f36ca.png)